Coventry Airport

-Coventry Airport is located 3 NM south-southeast of Coventry city centre, in the village of Baginton, Warwickshire, England.
-The airport is operated and licensed by Coventry Airport Limited.
-Its CAA Ordinary Licence (Number P902) allows flights for the public transport of passengers or for flying instruction.
+Coventry Airport was an aerodrome 3 NM south-southeast of Coventry city centre, in the village of Baginton, Warwickshire, England.

-Since October 2017, Coventry Airport has been undergoing transition to a general aviation aerodrome offering a flight information service.
+Flight operations ended on 9 May, with final closure on 11 June 2026.
+Development has begun to replace the site with a car battery gigafactory.

 History

 First opened in 1936 as Baginton Aerodrome, Coventry Airport has been used for general aviation, flight training, and commercial freight and passenger flights, as well as being a Second World War fighter airfield.
 In 1982, Pope John Paul II celebrated Mass with a crowd of around 350,000 on his only UK visit.
-In 1994–5, it became a focus for animal rights campaigners who protested at the export of live animals from the airport as freight.
+In 1994–1995, it became a focus for animal rights campaigners who protested at the export of live animals from the airport as freight.
 From 2004 to 2008, Thomsonfly operated scheduled jet passenger flights from temporary hub facilities at Coventry.
 A controversial plan to build permanent passenger terminal facilities was rejected by the High Court in 2007.
 Following financial problems, the airport was briefly closed in 2009, before re-opening as a commercial airport in 2010.